Julia Bell (geneticist): Biography

 Julia Bell attended Girton College in Cambridge and took the Mathematical Tripos exam in 1901.
 Because women could not officially receive degrees from Oxford or Cambridge, she was awarded a master's degree at Trinity College, Dublin for her work investigating solar parallax at Cambridge Observatory.

-In 1908, she started work at University College London as assistant to Karl Pearson (1857–1936), professor of applied mathematics, director of the Galton Laboratory for National Eugenics at University College, London and one of the founders of modern statistics.
+In 1908, Julia Bell contributed to the early development of human genetics through work at Galton Laboratory.
+She was involved in documenting inherited diseases in human populations.
+She focused her research on identifying and discovering the patterns of hereditary conditions to support the early work of clinical genetics as scientific discipline in Britain.
+Her work reflected a major shift toward more systematic and medically designed approached in human genetics.
+She started work at University College London as assistant to Karl Pearson (1857–1936), professor of applied mathematics, director of the Galton Laboratory for National Eugenics at University College, London and one of the founders of modern statistics.
 Bell's predecessor as assistant to Karl Pearson was the mathematician Alice Lee who had resigned due to ill-health.

+At the Galton Laboratory, Julia Bell worked at one of the primary centers for early human genetic research in Britain.
+The laboratory had a large influence on the development of biometric and hereditary studies which was building on the work of Francis Galton.
+She contributed to connecting clinical observations with early genetic frameworks.

 Bell's position as Assistant to Karl Pearson was funded by Francis Galton's endowment to University College London to support eugenics research.
 Pearson described the role of his Assistant as "a post well suited to a woman living with her family in London and keen on scientific work" because the Assistant's salary of £100 a year was unattractive to men compared with the annual salary of £250 year paid for the position of Galton Laboratory Research Fellow.
 Bell's remuneration for her work as Pearson's assistant was equivalent to the pay of a non-academic part-time clerk at this time.
 Like other women scientists of the period, Bell's early professional life throughout the 1920s was defined by low pay and short-term research contracts.
 In 1921, Bell was awarded a Fellowship worth £300 p.a. by the Medical Research Council.